ParadiseBotList/Server-Documentation/channel_text/staff-area/staff-sandbox.md

 ## Sandbox Does and Donts
-Our sandbox channels are publicly viewable, everyone in the server can see what you do and say, keep in mind that you represent us Paradise Bots and what you say and do here can have an impact on us as a community. here's some general rules and guidelines to help keep everyone safe and happy!!
+Our sandbox channels are publicly viewable, everyone in the server can see what you do and say, keep in mind that you represent Paradise Bots and what you say and do here can have an impact on us as a community. here's some general rules and guidelines to help keep everyone safe and happy!!
 1. Absolutely **NO** Racism or Discrimination from Staff Members or Bots.
 2. No hate speech (ie: ping a owner to tell them their bot is garbage)